ibm-cloud-docs/ContinuousDelivery/pipeline_deployment_plan.md

 ## Managing task groups
 {: #tasks_groups}

 You can combine two or more tasks into a task group.
 When you create a group, you define the group's execution pattern, which is sequential or parallel.
 You can run the tasks in a parallel-pattern group in any order and can run tasks simultaneously unless dependencies exist.
-The tasks in sequential groups are done in list-order, starting with the first or top-most task.
+The tasks in sequential groups are done in list-order, starting with the first, or top-most task.

 You can embed groups within other groups.
-You can embed a sequential-pattern group within a parallel-pattern group, and vice versa.
+You can embed a sequential-pattern group within a parallel-pattern group, as well as the other way around.
 However, you cannot embed a sequential-pattern group within another sequential group or embed a parallel-pattern group within another parallel group.

 To create a task group, follow these steps: